Faultline (musician): Your Love Means Everything

-On Your Love Means Everything, the Faultline attitude to 'voices' was inverted, with vocal contributions from Coldplay's Chris Martin, Jacob Golden, the Flaming Lips' Wayne Coyne and Steven Drozd, Cannibal Ox and R.E.M.'s Michael Stipe.
+On Your Love Means Everything, the Faultline attitude to "voices" was inverted, with vocal contributions from Coldplay's Chris Martin, Jacob Golden, the Flaming Lips's Wayne Coyne and Steven Drozd, Cannibal Ox and R.E.M.'s Michael Stipe.

-Coldplay's Chris Martin hadn't even begun recording A Rush of Blood to the Head when he sang on two Faultline tracks: "Where is My Boy?" and "Your Love Means Everything Part 2".

 The Flaming Lips were just outgrowing their cult status when they collaborated on "The Colossal Gray Sunshine".
 With gentle, hypnotic beats that kaleidoscope into multicoloured, atmospheric sounds, the tone of "Your Love Means Everything" can be summed up with this track.
 With its cinematic, nightmarish feel, the song serves as the lynchpin of the album, which Rolling Stone called "a masterpiece of widescreen psychedelic soft rock."

 R.E.M.'s Michael Stipe collaborated on a cover of "Greenfields", a piece of dark Americana from late-50s folk revivalists The Brothers Four.
 (Kosten expressed incredulity about recording this, his favourite childhood song, with the R.E.M. singer).

 "We Came from Lego Blocks" is a fractured, downbeat lullaby featuring vocals from Vordul Megilah of East Coast underground hip-hop duo Cannibal Ox.

-Cult singer/songwriter Joseph Arthur collaborates on a truly eerie cover of The Rolling Stones' "Wild Horses", while "Biting Tongues" features Ras B, a ragga-styled MC from Adrian Sherwood's On U-Sound crew.
+Singer songwriter Joseph Arthur collaborated on a cover of The Rolling Stones's "Wild Horses", while "Biting Tongues" featured Ras B, a ragga-styled MC from Adrian Sherwood's On U-Sound crew.

-Other album tracks like "Your Love Means Everything", "Theme for Half Speed" and "I Only Know Myself" reveal the many degrees of Faultline's ghostly, sublime and orchestral sound.
+Other album tracks like "Your Love Means Everything", "Theme for Half Speed" and "I Only Know Myself" showcase Faultline's ghostly, sublime and orchestral sound.

-Third album

-Kosten is working on his third Faultline album.